decensored/app/README.md

 ## Disclaimer

 This is a proof of concept.
 Moderation is limited.
 Do not post offensive stuff or break the law!
-Developers are not resposible for whatever you do with project!
+Developers are not resposible for whatever you do with this project!

 ## About